JASFramework/Best-Apps-Websites-and-More/README.md

 *For coders these are useful*

 [Atom](https://atom.io/) - Atom is a free and open-source text and source code editor for macOS, Linux, and Microsoft Windows with support for plug-ins written in JavaScript, and embedded Git Control, developed by GitHub.
 Atom is a desktop application built using web technologies.

+[Geany](https://www.geany.org/) - Geany is a powerful, stable and lightweight programmer's text editor that provides tons of useful features without bogging down your workflow.
+It runs on Linux, Windows and MacOS is translated into over 40 languages, and has built-in support for more than 50 programming languages.

+[VSCodium](https://vscodium.com/) - VSCodium is a community-driven, freely-licensed binary distribution of Microsoft’s editor VSCode, which is a free source-code editor made by Microsoft for Windows, Linux and macOS.
+Features include support for debugging, syntax highlighting, intelligent code completion, snippets, code refactoring, and embedded Git.
 ___

 # VPN and Privacy Tools